ginkgobioworks/gen/docs/graph_operators.md

 the `%u` placeholder, which is automatically replaced by a Universally *u*nique identifier (UUID), a combination of alphanumerical characters that is statistically unlikely to ever come up twice.
 As a compromise between legibility and uniqueness, only the first 7 characters are actually used.
 For very large repositories the odds of a collision increase however, and a
 `%U` placeholder (capitalized) can be used to include a full 128-bit UUID instead.
-Commands that generate multiple output graphs at once support an additional placeholder: `%i`, which is replaced by the *i*ndex of the output of that specific run, always starting over at 1.

 A second facet by which sequence graphs can be addressed is the _sample_ they are associated with.
 In the gen data model, a sample is a text string corresponding with a physical object or individual, for example.
 But it can also refer